-[19-DEC-22] The Telemetry Control Box (TCB-A) is a telemetry receiver and location tracker for telemetry devices such as our Subcutaneous Transmitters (SCT), Implantable Inertial Sensors (IIS), or Implantable Stimulator-Transponders (IST).
+[20-MAY-24] The Telemetry Control Box (TCB) is a telemetry receiver for devices such as our Subcutaneous Transmitters (SCT), Implantable Inertial Sensors (IIS), or Implantable Stimulator-Transponders (IST).
 The TCB-A16 provides sixteen antenna inputs, to which we can connect up to sixteen coaxial antennas, such as the Loop Antenna (A3015C).
 Each antenna input is equipped with its own dedicated receiver and power meter.
 The telemetry messages we record with a TCB contain not only the telemetry channel number and sample value, but also the identity of the top antenna, which is the antenna at which the message presented the greatest microwave power, and the top power, which is a logarithmic measure of the microwave power at the top antenna.
-The antenna that receives the most power from a transmitter is most likely to be the antenna to which the transmitter is closest. so the top antenna and top power allow us to estimate the location of all transmitters in a telemetry system.
-All versions of the TCB connect directly to Power over Ethernet (PoE), from which it obtains power and through which it performs all communication.
+The top antenna is almost always the antenna closest to the animal, so the to TCB's top antenna measurement allows us to monitor the location of animals in mazes and other complex environments.
+The TCB-B16 provides all the functionality of the TCB-A16, but in addition allows us to use the sixteen antennas as command transmitters, and provides four programmable, high-speed, digital input-output signals.
+Command transmission allows us to control devices such as Implantable Stimulator-Transponders (ISTs).
+The digital communication lines allow the TCB-B16 to receive timing signals and transmit telemetry information to external devices.

 Version | Dimensions | Comment |